tjdls111/tjdls111/README.md

 -I studied history and education in the undergraduate department.

--I'm studying programming because I want to be a developer who contribute to education field.
+-I'm studying programming in SSAFY 6th.

+- I want to be a developer who contribute to education field.

 -I recently studying